 I work primarily with observations (i.e. data).
 I am interested in the large-scale monitoring of the Earth’s surface and climate.
-My past and current work include the mapping and change detection of Earth’s topography, bathymetry and gravity field, as observed by radars, lidars, imagery, sonars and gravimeters, among others.
-I develop algorithms for remote-sensing applications and use high-performance computing (clusters) to process large-scale satellite measurements.
+My past and current work include mapping out from space the Earth’s topography, bathymetry and gravity field, using radars, lidars, sonars and gravimeters, among others.
+I develop algorithms for remote-sensing applications and use computer clusters to process large-scale satellite measurements.
 I am a strong advocate of open source and open data!

 Ice sheet mass change

 State-of-the-art ice-sheet surface elevation change for Antarctica and Greenland since 2003, estimated from two NASA satellite laser altimetry missions (ICESat, 2003-2009; and ICESat-2, 2018-present).
 These very precise laser measurements allows us to study decadal and multi-decadal trends at unprecedented spatial resolution; providing an invaluable dataset for advancing ice-sheet data assimilation efforts into climate models and for disentangling the causal mechanisms responsible for ice-sheet mass change and consequent sea-level rise.

 A greatly improved 25-year record of ice shelf elevation at high temporal and spatial resolution.

 Constructing ice-shelf elevation and melt-rate time series (meltwater production) at unprecedented spatiotemporal resolution.
 Satellites: ERS-1 + ERS-2 + Envisat + CryoSat-2 + ICESat + ICESat-2.
 Time span: 1992-present (27+ years).
 Temporal resolution: 3 months.
 Spatial resolution: 3-5 km.
 Grid posting: 1 km.

 NASA MEaSUREs Inter-mission Time Series of Land Ice Velocity and Elevation (ITS_LIVE).